The White Cloud Mountains are discussed on Pages 218-231 of the book.

-In August of 2015, a large portion of the White Clouds Mountains (and the Boulder Mountains) were finally designated as an official wilderness.
+In August 2015, a large portion of the White Clouds Mountains (and the Boulder Mountains) were finally designated as an official wilderness.
 Many thanks to all those who worked for years to make this happen.

 Use the following link to generate a list of all White Cloud Mountains peaks covered on this website: White Cloud Mountains Peaks